 5.1.2 Simulations of snow redistribution

 Across the RCEW, snow drifts vary in size depending on topographical complexity, temperature, and total incoming precipitation.
-Simulations of snow redistribution from the model iSnobal (Marks et al., 1999) were used to determine increases in snow water equivalent (SWE) held in drifts relative to a uniform precipitation layer. iSnobal is a spatially adapted version of the physically based, energy balance model Snobal that produces grid based simulations of snow states and melt based on climate forcings, vegetation, and topography (Winstral et al., 2013, Reba et al., 2011, Winstral and Marks, 2002).
-This model has been applied to watersheds of various sizes across the Pacific Northwest and has been used extensively within the RCEW (Winstral et al., 2013, Nayak et al., 2012, Reba et al., 2011, Seyfried et al., 2009, Marks et al., 2001).
+Simulations of snow redistribution from the model iSnobal (Marks et al. 1999) were used to determine increases in snow water equivalent (SWE) held in drifts relative to a uniform precipitation layer. iSnobal is a spatially adapted version of the physically based, energy balance model Snobal that produces grid based simulations of snow states and melt based on climate forcings, vegetation, and topography (Winstral et al. 2013, Reba et al. 2011, Winstral and Marks, 2002).
+This model has been applied to watersheds of various sizes across the Pacific Northwest and has been used extensively within the RCEW (Winstral et al. 2013, Nayak et al. 2012, Reba et al. 2011, Seyfried et al. 2009, Marks et al. 2001).

 For this study, drift factors representing the amount of snow water held in snowdrifts relative to a uniform precipitation layer were used to adjust measured precipitation data.
 Drift factors were calculated using values of iSnobal-simulated peak SWE from a point located in the center of drifts either lying directly upslope of stands simulated by Biome-BGC and precipitation measured at a neighboring climate station.
 The annual drift factor (DF) was calculated as the ratio of peak SWE simulated by iSnobal to total measured uniform precipitation occurring from the date of initial drift formation to the date of peak SWE simulated by iSnobal (referred to here as the drift accumulation period) using the equation: